Welcome to Watford Town

 The meaning of Watford from old English is thought to be "Waet" meaning full of water and "ford" shallow place on a river.

-Latest news stories from the area
+Latest news stories from the UK

 Advertisement